Beating Carnot efficiency with periodically driven chiral conductors: Engine with a quantum point contact

 \section{Engine with a quantum point contact}

 Here we present the results of our heat engine when implemented with a quantum point contact instead of the quantum dot.
-The transmission probability through the quantum point contact is modeled by a step-like transmission with a single channel, $|t_{\text{st}}(\mathcal{E})|^2 = [1+\exp\{-(\mathcal{E}-E_0)/\Gamma \}]^{-1} $, where $E_0$ is the energy at the half transmission and $\Gamma$ is energy width of the step~\cite{buttiker1990quantized}, see Fig.~\ref{fig:QPC-eta}(b).
-Figure~\ref{fig:QPC-eta}(a) shows that the efficiency is also substantially enhanced, even beyond the Carnot limit.
-Such anomalous efficiency enhacement is acompaned by the negative entropy production $\overline{\dot{S}^{(C)}}$ given by the Clausius relation as shown in Fig.~\ref{fig:QPC-eta}(c), similary to the case of the quantum dot.
+The transmission probability through the quantum point contact is modeled by a step-like transmission with a single channel, $|t_{\text{st}}(\mathcal{E})|^2 = [1+\exp\{-(\mathcal{E}-E_0)/\Gamma \}]^{-1} $, where $E_0$ is the energy at the half transmission and $\Gamma$ is energy width of the step~\cite{buttiker1990quantized}, see Supplementary Figure~\ref{fig:QPC-eta}(b).
+Supplementary Figure~\ref{fig:QPC-eta}(a) shows that the efficiency is also substantially enhanced, even beyond the Carnot limit.
+Such anomalous efficiency enhacement is acompaned by the negative entropy production $\overline{\dot{S}^{(C)}}$ given by the Clausius relation as shown in Supplementary Figure~\ref{fig:QPC-eta}(c), similary to the case of the quantum dot.

 We briefly discuss the differences between the case of QPC and the quantum dot.
 In QPC (quantum-dot) case, the efficiency is asymmetric (symmetric) for the average chemical potential $\mu$ around the half-transmission energy $E_0$ (resonance level).
 Namely, the efficiency is lower when $\mu>E_0$ when compared to the values for $\mu<E_0$.
 This is because the electric conductance is larger for $\mu>E_0$, and hence i) the heat extracted from the hot reservoir is larger (due to increased thermal conductance) and ii) the choice of voltage bias for maximum power is lower (we recall that such voltage bias is determined by half of the thermoelectric coefficient divided by the electric conductance in the absence of the AC driving~\cite{benenti2017fundamental}).